$\ell$-away ACM Bundles on Fano Surfaces: Preliminaries

-\begin{lemma} Let $X$ be a del Pezzo surface.
+\begin{remark} Notice that, in the item (iii) of Theorem \ref{thm:GeneralBoundofk}, we have obtained the result for $i_X > 1$ by showing that there is no non trivial extension in the form \ref{ses:extensionfrombound}.
+However, this is not possible in the case of $i_X = 1$, because, in principle, we may have non nef divisor $D$ with very negative intersection number with an exceptional curve. \end{remark} \begin{lemma} Let $X$ be a Fano surface.
 If $\cE$ is a simple vector bundle on $X$, then $\Ext^2(\cE,\cE)=0$. \end{lemma} \begin{proof} One can prove the statement by mimicking the proof of \cite[Lemma 2.2]{ACG21}. \end{proof} Now, in this part of the paper, we will mention some details about the bounded derived category of coherent sheaves on a smooth varieties.
-We refer the reader to the paper \cite{G--K} for more details. $D^b (X)$ denotes the bounded derived category of coherent sheaves on a smooth variety $X$.
+We refer the reader to the paper \cite{G--K} for more details.
+Let $D^b (X)$ denotes the bounded derived category of coherent sheaves on a smooth variety $X$.
 For each sheaf $E$ and integer $k$ we denote by $E[k]$ the trivial complex defined as

 with the trivial differentials: we will often omit $[0]$ in the notation.
 A coherent sheaf $E$ is {\sl exceptional} as trivial complex in $D^b(X)$ if